Centralized traffic control: Background

-Key to the concept of CTC is the notion of traffic control as it applies to railroads.
+Key to the concept of CTC is the notion of traffic control as it applies to North American railroads.
 Trains moving in opposite directions on the same track cannot pass each other without special infrastructure such as sidings and switches that allow one of the trains to move out of the way.
 Initially, the only two ways for trains to arrange such interactions was to somehow arrange it in advance or provide a communications link between the authority for train movements (the dispatcher) and the trains themselves.
-These two mechanisms for control would be formalized by railroad companies in a set of procedures called train order operation, which was later partly automated through use of Automatic Block Signals (ABS).
+These two mechanisms for control would be formalized by American railroad companies in a set of procedures called train order operation, which was later partly automated through use of Automatic Block Signals (ABS).

 The starting point of each system was the railroad timetable that would form the advanced routing plan for train movements.
 Trains following the timetable would know when to take sidings, switch tracks and which route to take at junctions.
 However, if train movements did not go as planned, the timetable would then fail to represent reality, and attempting to follow the printed schedule could lead to routing errors or even accidents.
 This was especially common on single-track lines that comprised the majority of railroad route miles in North America.
 Pre-defined "meets" could lead to large delays if either train failed to show up, or worse, an "extra" train not listed in the timetable could suffer a head-on collision with another train that did not expect it.

 Therefore, timetable operation was supplemented with train orders, which superseded the instructions in the timetable.
 From the 1850s until the middle of the twentieth century, train orders were telegraphed in Morse code by a dispatcher to a local station, where the orders would be written down on standardized forms and a copy provided to the train crew when they passed that station, directing them to take certain actions at various points ahead: for example, take a siding to meet another train, wait at a specified location for further instructions, run later than scheduled, or numerous other actions.
 The development of Direct Traffic Control via radio or telephone between dispatchers and train crews made telegraph orders largely obsolete by the 1970s.